 A general view shows a session at the parliament, Knesset, in Jerusalem on March 20, 2023.
 AFP

-It was the latest move by Prime Minister Benjamin Netanyahu’s far-right government, which is dominated by settler leaders and allies, to promote settlement activity in the territory.
+This is the latest move by Prime Minister Benjamin Netanyahu’s far-right government to promote settlement activity in the territory.